pyodide/pyodide/docs/usage/api/js-api.md

 ## PyProxy

-A PyProxy is an object that allows idiomatic use of a Python object from Javascript.
+A PyProxy is an object that allows idiomatic use of a Python object from JavaScript.
 See {ref}`type-translations-pyproxy`.

 ```{eval-rst}
 .. js-doc-summary:: PyProxy